vishalyadav0987/PG-Finder/README.md

 * Trip List: Keep track of your booked accommodations and upcoming stays.
 * Secure Authentication: User authentication ensures secure access to features.

-# 🛠️ Technology Stack
+## 🛠️ Technology Stack

 * Frontend: React.js
 * Backend: Node.js, Express.js
 * Database: MongoDB
 * Authentication: JWT (JSON Web Tokens)
-* Deployment: Heroku (Backend), Netlify/Vercel (Frontend) pending

-# 🚧 Future Enhancements
+## 🚧 Future Enhancements

 * Real-time updates listing property
 * Social login options for authentication.

+## Contributing

+- Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+## License

+- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-# 🙏 Acknowledgements
+## Acknowledgements

-* Special thanks to all the contributors and open-source projects that made PG-Finder possible.
+- Inspired by various open-source projects and the MERN stack community.

-# 📧 Contact
+## Contact

-* For inquiries or support, please contact vishalyadav0987@gmail.com.
+- For any inquiries or feedback, please contact [vishalyadav0987@gmail.com].